Vietnam developer and Sumitomo join to build $4bn smart city

 HANOI -- Leading Vietnamese developer BRG Group and Japanese trading house Sumitomo Corp. will spend 450 billion yen ($4.21 billion) to develop a smart city on the outskirts of Hanoi, the partners said Sunday.

-The project, slated to be the largest urban development in Vietnam, kicks off in 2020 with the construction of about 7,000 apartments and homes.
+The project, slated to be one of the largest urban development in Vietnam, kicks off in 2020 with the construction of about 7,000 apartments and homes.

 BRG and Sumitomo formed a 50-50 joint venture to develop about 270 hectares located a 20-minute drive from the center of the capital city.